cosmos/cips/cips/cip-X.md

 ## Motivation

 Having the ability to sign messages off-chain has proven to be a fundamental aspect of nearly any blockchain.
-The notion of signing messages off-chain has many added benefits, such as saving on computational costs and reducing transaction throughput and overhead.
+The notion of signing messages off-chain has many added benefits, such as smart accounts where off-chain signing allows for application layer authorizations saving on computational costs and reducing  transaction throughput and overhead.
 Within the context of the Cosmos ecosystem, some of the major applications of signing such data include, but are not limited to, providing a cryptographically secure and verifiable means of proving validator  identity and possibly associating it with some other framework or organization.
 Additionally, having the ability to sign Cosmos messages with a Ledger or similar HSM device.

 ## Documentation